RafeeqSyedAmjad/PMC_ERP/README.md

 # PMC (An ERP based web application)
-This Application is used by SMAFTCO used for managing and integrating core business processes across various functions within an organization.
+This Application is used by SMAFTCO company it is used for managing and integrating core business processes across various functions within an organization.

 ## Run Locally